-Most, not just some, Galaxy S9 or S9+ owners will benefit greatly from the adapt sound on Galaxy S9 or S9+.
+Most, not just some, Galaxy S9 or S9+ owners will benefit greatly from this feature on Galaxy S9 or S9+.

 How to enable, customize and use adapt sound on Galaxy S9 and S9+?

-By default, adapt sound on Galaxy S9 is NOT enabled.
+By default, adapt sound on Samsung phones is NOT enabled.

-If you want to use Galaxy S9 adapt sound, you need to manually enable it.
+If you want to use this feature, you need to manually enable it.
 It will take a few mins to conduct the hearing test in a quiet environment.
 This is probably the reason why Samsung did not enable it by default.

 You may follow these steps to enable, customize and use adapt sound on Galaxy S9 and S9+.